enel-gdh-educational/katacoda-scenarios/docker/part2/step4.md

 Re-execute the previous test: build the image, change a code line, and build again.

-You can see that the in the second build, despite the requirements.txt didn't change, (and in fact that COPY it's a cache-hit) the RUN step is being re-executed.
+You can see that in the second build, despite the requirements.txt didn't change, (and in fact that COPY it's a cache-hit) the RUN step is being re-executed.

 ---